Ágnes Heller: Career abroad

 Heller researched and wrote prolifically on ethics, Shakespeare, aesthetics, political theory, modernity, and the role of Central Europe in historical events.
 From 1990, Heller was more interested in the issues of aesthetics in The Concept of The Beautiful (1998), Time Is Out of Joint (2002), and Immortal Comedy (2005).

-In 2006, she was the recipient of the Sonning Prize, in 2010 she received the Goethe Medal.
+In 2006, she was the recipient of the Sonning Prize, in 2010 she was of three recipients of the Goethe Medal, and in 2014 she received the Wallenberg Medal.

 In 2010, Heller, with 26 other well known and successful Hungarian women, joined the campaign for a referendum for a female quota in the Hungarian legislature.

 Heller published internationally renowned works, including republications of her previous works in English, all of which are internationally revered by scholars such as Lydia Goehr (on Heller's The Concept of the Beautiful), Richard Wolin (on Heller's republication of A Theory of Feelings), Dmitri Nikulin (on comedy and ethics), John Grumley (whose own work focuses on Heller in Agnes Heller: A Moralist in the Vortex of History), John Rundell (on Heller's aesthetics and theory of modernity), Preben Kaarsholm (on Heller's A Short History of My Philosophy), among others.

-Heller was Professor Emeritus at the New School for Social Research in New York.
+Heller was professor emeritus at the New School for Social Research in New York.
 She worked actively both academically and politically around the globe.
-She spoke at the Imre Kertész College in Jena, Germany, together with Polish sociologist Zygmunt Bauman at the Tübingen Book Fair in Germany speaking together with Former German Justice Minister, Herta Däubler-Gmelin, and other venues worldwide.
+She spoke at the Imre Kertész College in Jena, Germany, together with Polish sociologist Zygmunt Bauman, at the Tübingen Book Fair in Germany speaking together with Former German Justice Minister, Herta Däubler-Gmelin, and other venues worldwide.

 Personal life

 Heller married fellow philosopher István Hermann in 1949.
 Their only daughter, Zsuzsanna "Zsuzsa" Hermann, was born on 1 October 1952.
 After their divorce in 1962, Heller married Ferenc Fehér in 1963, also a member of Lukács' circle.
 Heller and Fehér had a son, György Fehér (1964).
 Ferenc Fehér died in 1994.

 Ágnes Heller mentions that prominent Hungarian violinist Leopold Auer was related to her family on her mother's side.
 Heller is second-cousin of 20th century contemporary composer György Ligeti.

-While going for a swim in Lake Balaton on 19 July 2019, Heller drowned at Balatonalmádi.
+In 2018 November, Heller participated in the first international conference on Eastern European Marxist Critical Theory in Sichuan University for one week.
+While going for a swim in Lake Balaton on 19 July 2019, Heller drowned in Balatonalmádi.